System-specific parameter optimization for non-polarizable and polarizable force fields: Conclusion and outlook

 \section{Conclusion and outlook}

-The development of accurate force field parameters for cation-peptide systems is a major obstacle in metalloprotein simulations.
-One approach to facilitate the development of new force field parameters is to construct tools to derive parameters from QM calculations.
-Our previous work \cite{Amin2020} has shown that QM-driven parameterization of Drude and CTPOL models may improve the accuracy of the description of ion-protein interactions in MD simulations.
-However, the Drude model may be limited when charge transfer effects are significant.
-Furthermore, the additional particles attached to polarizable atoms by the Drude model are light.
-To capture the vibrations of these light particles, the time step of the Drude model must be small, which makes the Drude model computationally more expensive than the CTPOL model.
+The availability of sufficiently accurate force-field parameters for cation-peptide systems is a major obstacle in metalloprotein simulations.
+One approach to facilitate the development of new force-field parameters is to construct tools to derive parameters from QM calculations.
+The benefits of such an approach was shown in previous work \cite{Amin2020} on the QM-driven parameterization of Drude and CTPOL models for ion-protein interactions in MD simulations.

+Since the explicit Drude model includes polarization as a degree of freedom subject to forces, it requires shorter time steps and a dual thermostat and it introduces additional parameters such as the mass of Drude particles and spring constants.
+CTPOL -- as an implicit model -- requires the minimization of dipole moments at every time step, but allows for normal time steps.
+Both models exhibit their own challenges and -- in particular our re-implementation of CTPOL -- their own room for improvements.

-In this regard, FFAFFURR is developed as a python tool to facilitate the parameterization of classical and polarizable CTPOL models.
-In this paper, we chose to parameterize OPLS-AA as an example.
-However, the tool should also work with other similar force fields such as CHARMM and AMBER once the code for parsing parameters is generalized.
+FFAFFURR is developed as a python tool to facilitate the parameterization of classical and polarizable CTPOL models.
+In this paper, we chose to parameterize OPLS-AA as an example, although the tool can be adjusted to work with other similar force-fields such as CHARMM and AMBER once the code is generalized.
+It automatically parses QM calculation outputs from FHI-aims and generates parameter files that can be directly processed by the molecular dynamics package OpenMM.
+FFAFFURR also allows users to choose which energy terms to adjust.

-QM calculations from FHI-aims can be automatically parsed to FFAFFURR, and the output parameter files of FFAFURR can be directly processed by the molecular dynamic package OpenMM.
-All energy terms in OPLS-AA and CTPOL models can be tuned by FFAFFURR.
-The performance of optimized parameters in each energy term was evaluated by the comparison of FF energies and QM potential energies.
-Users can choose which energy term to adjust in practice.
-We showed that the CTPOL model outperforms OPLS-AA in terms of QM energy reproduction for divalent-dipeptide systems.
+We utilized an extensive data set of model peptide-cation conformers from DFT calculations.
+Structures cover an extended relative energy range and all required properties for the parameterization were extracted.
+Due to the sheer size of the utilized data set -- by means of number of conformers and energy range -- we think that we have covered sufficient individual structural diversity to properly derive parameters for the FF energy terms.
+The performance of optimized parameters in each energy term was evaluated by comparing of FF energies and QM potential energies.

+We showed that the CTPOL model outperforms OPLS-AA in terms of the accuracy of reproducing the QM energy hierarchies for divalent-dipeptide systems.